elenesharia/aimlFin2026_e_sharia25/task_2/transformer.md

 ## Introduction

-Transformers are a modern deep learning architecture introduced in the 2017 paper *“Attention Is All You Need”*.
-They revolutionized sequence modeling by replacing recurrence (RNNs, LSTMs) and convolution with a single powerful concept: **attention**.
+Transformers are a modern deep learning architecture.
 Unlike recurrent neural networks, which process tokens sequentially, Transformers process all tokens in parallel.
 This enables efficient training on GPUs and better modeling of long-range dependencies.
 Today, Transformer architectures power models such as BERT, GPT, and T5 and are widely used in natural language processing, computer vision, and cybersecurity applications.

 ---